imhicihu/bibiliographical-database-migration/README.md

 # Rationale #

-This file describes the workflow of migration between some various exogenous databases that belongs to IMHICIHU.
-Full details will be online ASAP.
+* This file describes the workflow of migration between some various exogenous databases that belongs to IMHICIHU.
+* Full details will be online ASAP.
+* There are some work-around, collateral facts: some software are deprecated, so, there is no help or support to them

 ### What is this repository for? ###

 * Quick summary
+	- Migration between various databases and the fixes applied to minimize incompatibilities between parties
 * Version
+	- 1.1

 ### How do I get set up? ###